-Taxes and Withholding YES Employer must withhold Social Security and Medicare taxes if: 1.
-You pay cash wages to an employee of \$150 or more in a year for farm work; or 2.
-The total that you pay for farm work to all of your employees is \$2,500 or more during the year.
-Dairy farmers must withhold federal income tax from the wages of farmworkers if the wages are subject to Social Security and Medicare taxes.
-NOTE: Foreign agricultural workers on H-2A visas are exempt from Social Security and Medicare taxes.
-Additionally, an employer is not required to withhold federal income tax from compensation paid to an H-2A worker for agricultural labor performed in connection with this visa but may withhold if the worker asks for withholding and the employer agrees.
-In that case, the worker must give the employer a completed Form W-4.
-Federal income tax withheld should be reported in box 2 of Form W-2.
-Further information on how to report compensation paid to H-2A visa holders can be found in the IRS Publication 51, (Circular A), Agricultural Employer's Tax Guide 2020.
-Dairy farmers should ask each new employee to give them a signed Form W-4 when starting work, and they should have a Form W-4 on file for each employee.
 Dairy farmers must file Form 943 for each calendar year beginning with the first year that you pay \$2,500 or more for farm work or you employ a farmworker who meets the \$150 test explained above.
-Dairy farmers must also pay Federal Unemployment (FUTA) Taxes to the Internal Revenue Service if: 1. you paid cash wages of \$20,000 or more to farmworkers in any calendar quarter, or 2. employed 10 or more farm workers during at least some part of a day (whether or not at the same time) during any 20 or more different weeks in the calendar year.
+Dairy farmers must also pay Federal Unemployment (FUTA) Taxes (Form 940) to the Internal Revenue Service if: you paid cash wages of \$20,000 or more to farmworkers in any calendar quarter; or employed 10 or more farm workers during at least some part of a day (whether or not at the same time) during any 20 or more different weeks in the calendar year.
 To determine whether you meet either of the tests above, you must count wages paid to H-2A visa workers.
 However, H-2A visa workers are not subject to FUTA taxes.
-Dairy farmers that are required to pay state unemployment insurance taxes may deduct such taxes from their federal tax obligatio Deductions YES Dairy farmers can deduct the following from an employee's wages: 1.
-Taxes owed by the employee such as social security and withholding.
-2. Deductions voluntarily authorized by the employee including union dues pursuant to a collective bargaining agreement; purchase of savings bonds; payment of insurance premiums; and voluntary contributions to church, charitable, fraternal, athletic or social organizations.

-3. Deduction where the employer is legally obligated by court order to pay the sum to the creditor of an employee such as garnishments, wage attachments, trustee process or bankruptcy as long as the employer does not derive a benefit from the transaction.
-An employer may deduct the reasonable cost of furnishing an employee with board, lodging, or other facilities which are customarily furnished by the employer.
+Dairy farmers that are required to pay state unemployment insurance taxes may deduct such taxes from their federal tax obligation.
+Dairy farmers can deduct the following from an employee's wages: Taxes owed by the employee such as social security and withholding.
+Deductions voluntarily authorized by the employee including union dues pursuant to a collective bargaining agreement; purchase of savings bonds; payment of insurance premiums; and voluntary contributions to church, charitable, fraternal, athletic or social organizations.
+Deduction where the employee such as garnishments, wage attachments, trustee process or bankruptcy as long as the employer does not derive a benefit from the transaction.
+Deductions YES An employer may deduct the reasonable cost of furnishing an employee with board, lodging, or other facilities which are customarily furnished by the employer.
 Reasonable cost is not more than the actual cost of the board, lodging, or other facility and may not include a profit or benefit to the employer or an affiliated person.
 Employers may deduct the reasonable cost for food.
 The "reasonable cost" for food includes the cost of the food, preparation and other related supplies, of meals supplied to the employees that are supplied for the convenience of the employees.
-If deductions are made for items not included in the category of "board, lodging, or other facilities" and the result is a weekly wage less than the minimum, those deductions cannot be made.
-Discretionary bonuses are not included in an employee's regular rate of pay for purposes of computing overtime.
+If deductions are made for items not included in the category of "board, lodging, or other facilities" (e.g., employer required uniforms) and the result is a weekly wage less than the minimum, those deductions cannot be made.
+Bonuses YES Discretionary bonuses are not included in an employee's regular rate of pay for purposes of computing overtime.
 If an employee on an agricultural farm does not satisfy the exception for agricultural employees, a non-discretionary bonus would be considered in calculating an employee's regular rate of pay for overtime.
-Bonuses are discretionary if the payment is to be made and the amount of the payment are determined at the sole discretion of the employer, and the bonuses are not paid under any prior contract, agreement, or promise causing the employee to expect such payments regularly.
-Bonuses YES Bonuses are nondiscretionary if the employer promises, contracts, or agrees to pay a bonus to the employee, including: Bonuses that are promised to employees upon hiring.
-Bonuses that are the result of collective bargaining.
-Bonuses that are announced to employees to induce them to work more steadily, more rapidly, or more efficiently.
-Attendance bonuses.
-Individual or group production bonuses.
-Bonuses for quality and accuracy of work.
-Bonuses that are announced to employees to induce them to remain with the firm.
-Bonuses contingent upon the employee continuing in employment until the time the payment is to be made